Call stack

 }

-Before we dig in, let’s define some terminology:
+Before we dig in, consider the following:

 SP is the stack pointer—a register value that is used to refer to the current address in the stack memory.
 We use this value to address nearby values in the current stack frame.
+In these illustrations, the number next to SP indicates an offset from SP, for instance SP +4 means “SP plus 4 bytes”.

 The main function first grows the stack to make room for frame pointer address, call arguments and return values: